HackYourCareer/SmartKickers/README.md

 ## Launching

-> **NOTE:** Configuration files for the camera view are provided by the developers in [`SmartKickersAI`](https://github.com/HackYourCareer/SmartKickersAI/tree/main/LocalServer) repository.
+> **NOTE:** Configuration files for the camera view are provided by the developers in the [`SmartKickersAI`](https://github.com/HackYourCareer/SmartKickersAI/tree/main/LocalServer) repository.

 ### Launching the server and web application

 - Run pulled containers

-  - In terminal run:
+  - In a terminal run:

   ```bash
   docker run -p 3000:3000 ghcr.io/hackyourcareer/smartkickers-backend:latest
   ```

-  - In the new terminal run:
+  - Open a new terminal and run:

   ```bash
   docker run -p 3007:80 ghcr.io/hackyourcareer/smartkickers-frontend:latest